-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision Mrs Nancarrow and Miss Carew have completed the National Award for Special Education Needs Co-ordinators, allowing them to support children, staff and parents.
-Miss Nile is completing the National Award for Special Education Needs Co-ordinators.
-SENCo Network and Cluster meetings attended by the Inclusion Lead each term.
-Monthly training for Teaching Assistants by Inclusion Lead and Assistant Head.
-Half termly training for LSA's by LSA Lead and Inclusion Lead.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision Miss Nile and Mrs Nancarrow have completed the National Award for Special Education Needs Co-ordinators, allowing them to support children, staff and parents.
+Support from the CELT SEND Lead.
+SENDCO Network and Cluster meetings attended by the SENDCO each term.
+Training for Teaching Assistants by Assistant Head and SENDCO.
 Opportunities for curriculum leads to attend relevant conferences and courses and feedback to the rest of the staff.
 Staff inset, weekly staff meetings.
-Mrs Nancarrow and Miss Carew have completed the National Award for Special Education Needs Co- ordinators, allowing them to support children, staff and parents.
-Miss Nile is completing the National Award for Special Education Needs Co-ordinators.
-'Draw and Talk' training received by the Learning Mentor.
+Miss Nile and Mrs Nancarrow have completed the National Award for Special Education Needs Coordinators, allowing them to support children, staff and parents.
+'Draw and Talk' and received by the Pastoral Care Lead.
+Trauma and Mental Health in schools Practitioner training completed by Mrs Hann and Mrs Nancarrow.
 Opportunities for staff to attend training specific to an area of identified need.
-ASD and Dyslexia Champion has been attended by members of the SEN team.
+ASD and Dyslexia Champion has been attended by members of the SEND team.
 Speech and Language specialist training has been received by the SAL HLTA.
-Mrs Nancarrow and Miss Carew have completed the National Award for Special Education Needs Co- ordinators, allowing them to support children, staff and parents.
-Miss Nile is completing the National Award for Special Education Needs Co-ordinators.
+Miss Nile and Mrs Nancarrow have completed the National Award for Special Education Needs Coordinators, allowing them to support children, staff and parents.
 Opportunities for staff to attend training specific to an area of identified need.